rarora7777/curve-on-surface-vr-data/README.md

 # Study Data: Mid-Air Drawing of Curves on Surfaces in VR

+This repository provides MATLAB code to load and analyze the data collected in the suer study reported in the TOG 2021 paper "Mid-air Drawing of Curves on 3D Surfaces in Virtual Reality" by Arora and Singh.
+For further information, go to https://www.dgp.toronto.edu/~arorar/mimicry/.

 ## Installation

 If you wish to use the provided MATLAB scripts to read and/or analyze the data, please read on.
 Otherwise, skip to step 4 to download the data.